La Bella Napoli

 Over the years my fears in returning to Naples were not unfounded.
 It is universally known that the dreaded Camorra has its tentacles gripping every aspect of Neapolitan street life.
 “Street vendors push stolen goods, hustlers set up rigged shell games and women of the night can be found offering their services on street corners.”
 Jack Lawrie, Camorra and the decay of Naples, April 2016.
 Tourists passing through the city have always been easy pray for scalpers and pickpockets.

-The garbage crisis in Naples of a few years ago did nothing but exacerbate an already tainted reputation of the city and surrounding areas that were no longer what Goethe called “the most marvelous region of the world” J W Goethe, Viaggio a Napoli, 1787.
+The garbage crisis in Naples of a few years ago did nothing but exacerbate an already tainted reputation of the city and surrounding areas that were no longer what Goethe called “the most marvellous region of the world” J W Goethe, Viaggio a Napoli, 1787.
 Poets, writers and travellers alike once sang of the grandeur of this area.
 Naples was in its golden age the city of art, love, and philosophy — a city that wore her pleasures in the streets.

 No more, say many visitors.